Exabyte-io/documentation/docs/trash/models.md

 Accuracy measures  the degree of proximity between the result of a simulation to the results of an experimental measurement.
 When one model is more accurate than another one, the end results of a simulation based on the first model is closer to an experimental value.

-For Density Functional Theory Model the input parameters that affect accuracy include.
+For Density Functional Theory Model the input parameters that affect accuracy include:

 1. Electronic exchange and correlation functional used in the pseudopotentials (pseudo_xc_type)